spicysomtam/word-count-beam-dataflow/README.md

       --env FLEX_TEMPLATE_JAVA_MAIN_CLASS="com.example.WordCount"
 ```

+This will create a TEMPLATE_PATH file on a Google storage bucket and a docker image in Google Container Registry in you GCP project.

 ### Running the job via a flex template from the console

-In the gui you can run a job from this template by selecting Create Job From Template, then custom template, and the `gs://<bucket>/<file-spec>` location of the template (TEMPLATE_PATH env var above).
+In the gui you can run a job from this template by selecting Create Job From Template, then custom template, and the `gs://<bucket>/<file-spec>` location of the template (TEMPLATE_PATH env var abovei; eg `gs://spicysomtam-dataflow-0/dataflow/templates/WordCount.json`).

 ### Running the job via a flex template using the gcloud command line